gabridome/docs/c-lightning_with_postgresql_reliability.md

 <a name="f1">1</a>: Probably [logical replication] could also be an alternative to streaming replication.
 It focuses on just one database but it presumes an existing *replication identity* in every data object, which is not possible to assume now and for the future for `lightningd` database. [↩](#a1)

-<a name="f2">2</a>: log shipping might be able to be skipped.
-If you try it, please let us know so we can update this section.
-It should also be simple, according to this [HA mini-guide] (please read also the good [HA presentation] cited).
-Please consider that the article has been written before version 12 which has dropped the `restore.conf` file.
-Now everything is in the `postgresql.conf` file and there is the new `standby.signal` signaling file. [↩](#a2)

 <a name="f2">2</a>: To be on the same LAN is not great in terms of HA.
-We have chosen to focus on this configuration because, in synchronous replication, every transaction in the database must wait the standby server to confirm at least it has written it in the cache and this pose a bad impact in performances, if the machine is in a remote location.
+We have chosen to focus on this configuration because, in synchronous replication, every transaction in the database must wait for the standby server to confirm at least it has written it in the cache and this pose a bad impact on performances, if the machine is in a remote location.
 Maybe a setup with [wireguard] though could allow an acceptable setup for a lightning node.
 [↩](#a2)

 <a name="f3">3</a>: It is possible to adopt postgresQL [migrating the data in your existing sqlite database to postgresQL][sqlite postgres migration]. [↩](#a3)